rlam13/aws-csa/README.md

 * Multivalue Answer Routing Policy
 Deploy when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random

+* Route 53 can be a Registar
+Domain registar is an organization that manages reservation of Internet domain names

+* Third Party Registrar with Route 53
+Route 53 can be used if domain is bought from third party website
+ + Create hosted zone in Route 53
+ + Update NS records on third party website to use Route 53 name servers